Shripad13/Networking/README.md

 ## expense-vpc -
 1. VPN can be hosted on AWS or AWS VPN
-2. In our case, we are goin with bastion host to access private instances.
+2. In our case, we are going with bastion host to access private instances.

 In expense-vpc, we have Load Balancer which is internet facing hosted on Public subnet having 2 regions (us-east-1 & us-west-2) .
 Each subnet will have route table associated with IGW to access internet.